 Scuttlebutt is the technology and protocol that lies underneath Planetary.
 You can think of a protocol as a set of rules and practices and behaviors that let different apps and services run by different people talk to each other.
 E-mail is built on a few protocols, as is the World Wide Web.

 The Scuttlebutt protocol makes it possible to build an experience that feels a lot like a mainstream social network (among other things) except the messages are posted directly between friends or relay servers (that anyone can run) without the need for any central server or any one company running the whole system.
 We call these kinds of technologies ‘peer-to-peer’ or ‘distributed’.
 Find out more about Scuttlebutt.

 What does it mean that Scuttlebutt is ‘Open’?

-While Planetary itself is not completely open source, we contribute extensively to the core protocol and platform, and we are committed to being interoperable with other Scuttlebutt clients too, so if you don’t like what we’ve made you can take your identity and your friends somewhere else.
+Planetary itself is open source, and we contribute to the core protocol and platform, and we are committed to being interoperable with other Scuttlebutt clients too, so if you don’t like what we’ve made you can take your identity and your friends somewhere else.

-The best way to explain distributed social networks is contrast them with ‘Centralized’ social networks.
+The best way to explain decentralized social networks is contrast them with ‘Centralized’ social networks.

 Most mainstream social networks are centralized.
 This means a few things.
 Firstly the entire social network is owned by one company.
 Secondly, that company controls the main app or service through which you engage with your friends, and thirdly that app talks to a set of servers owned by that company where all your data is stored.
 This is a ‘Centralized’ model.